Lansdowne Bridge (Pakistan): History

 The Indus Valley State Railway had reached Sukkur in 1879 and the steam ferry that transported eight wagons at a time across the Indus between Rohri and Sukkur was found to be cumbersome and time-consuming.
-The ferry link became redundant when Lord Reay, Governor of Bombay, deputising for Lord Lansdowne the viceroy, inaugurated the Bridge on March 25, 1889.
+The ferry link became redundant when Lord Reay, Governor of Bombay, deputising for Lord Lansdowne the viceroy, inaugurated the bridge on 25 March 1889.

 As summer comes early to Sukkur and the heavy European-style uniforms of the time would have been uncomfortable, the opening ceremony took place early in the morning.
 At the ceremony, Lord Reay unlocked a highly ornamental padlock (designed by J.L.
-Kipling, CIE, Principal of the Mayo School of Art in Lahore and father of Joseph Rudyard, the famous poet and author) which held shut the cumbersome iron gates guarding entry to the bridge.
+Kipling, CIE, Principal of the Mayo School of Art in Lahore and father of Rudyard Kipling, the famous poet and author) which held shut the cumbersome iron gates guarding entry to the bridge.
 The gathered dignitaries then walked across the bridge and adjourned to breakfast followed by toasts under a shamiana (Berridge 1967:128).
 The bridge provided the railway link between Lahore, in the heart of the granary of British India, and the port of Karachi on the Arabian Sea.

 When the great steel Ayub arch was constructed (1960–1962), railway traffic was shifted there.
 About a hundred feet apart, the two bridges seem like one from a distance.
 The Ayub arch became the world's third longest railway arch span and the first bridge in the world to have "the railway deck slung on coiled wire rope suspenders."
 The consulting engineer was David B. Steinman of New York, proponent of 'vocational aesthetics'.
-It cost about two crore rupees and the foundation stone was laid on December 9, 1960.
-It was opened by President Muhammad Ayub Khan on May 6, 1962.
+It cost about two crore rupees and the foundation stone was laid on 9 December 1960.
+It was opened by President Muhammad Ayub Khan on 6 May 1962.